All Episodes

 Good to be with you.

-Uh it sounds like he doesn't want to even ask Congress for the money.
+It sounds like he doesn't want to even ask Congress for the money.

-Uh, what's your take?
+What's your take?

-They didn't have the money to cover everything, and so it was sort of like a run on the bank dip driven by the interest rate inflation that um that caused this situation, and of course, as we all know, the federal government came in and and uh they're in receivership uh uh what as a Friday afternoon.
+And so it was sort of like a run on the bank driven by the interest rate inflation that caused this situation.

-So uh the people who have something 250 or left, they should get covered, of course, because that's the rule.
+So the people who have something 250 or left, they should get covered, of course, because that's the rule.

 But you started covering other folks above that.

-What what concerns me more than that is like the business uh insider's headline, Silicon Valley bank implosion in a single day could be just the tip of the iceberg, and the Fed's prolonged period of low interest rates created many financial dislocations that are now beginning to start flaring up.
+What concerns me more than that is like the business insider's headline, Silicon Valley Bank implosion in a single day could be just the tip of the iceberg.

-Uh well, we have two other banks now that are in trouble as well.
+Well, we have two other banks now that are in trouble as well.

-Uh So I've got to imagine that there's got to be grave concern in Washington.
+So I've got to imagine that there's got to be grave concern in Washington.

-And the question I have is does Joe Biden have the ability unilaterally to make that decision and spend money?
+And the question I have is, does Joe Biden have the ability unilaterally to make that decision and spend money?

 Because I always thought any money that is spent has to go through and get the approval of the legislative branch.